This page was reviewed under our medical and editorial policy by

 Radical hysterectomy: This type of uterine cancer surgery involves removing the uterus, cervix and ovaries, as well as all of the surrounding tissue (the parametria) and the upper part of the vagina.
 This is sometimes used when the cancer has spread to the cervix.

-Lymphadenectomy: The lymph nodes in the pelvis may also be removed.
-Your doctor may remove lymph nodes as part of a hysterectomy to stage the cancer to determine if the cancer has spread and if additional treatment will be needed.
+Lymphadenectomy: The care team may recommend this surgery, during which the lymph nodes in the pelvis are removed.
+The doctor may remove lymph nodes as part of a hysterectomy to stage the cancer to determine whether the cancer has spread and whether additional treatment will be needed.

-Chemotherapy, which uses drugs designed to destroy cancer cells and shrink tumors, is an important part of treatment for many uterine cancer patients at City of Hope, whether they have received previous chemotherapy treatments elsewhere or not.
+Chemotherapy, which uses drugs designed to destroy cancer cells and shrink tumors, is an important part of treatment for many uterine cancer patients, whether they have received previous chemotherapy treatments elsewhere or not.

-At City of Hope, we use innovative approaches in uterine cancer hormone therapy, attacking the disease on multiple fronts with a variety of drugs.
 A common regimen may include progestins, which are a synthetic form of progesterone that slows or stops the growth of uterine cancer cells.
-Other drugs reduce estrogen levels or block its effect on cancer cells, including tamoxifen and gonadoptropin-releasing hormone agonists.
+Other drugs reduce estrogen levels or block their effect on cancer cells, including tamoxifen and gonadotropin-releasing hormone agonists.

-Our supportive care services help manage side effects of cancer hormone therapy, like hot flashes and low libido.
-We anticipate side effects by focusing on prevention, and manage them with a variety of approaches if they do occur.
-All of this is integrated into your overall uterine cancer treatment plan, with personalized support for you and your family.
+Supportive care services help manage side effects of cancer hormone therapy, like hot flashes and low libido.
+These care team members may be able to anticipate side effects by focusing on prevention, and manage them with a variety of approaches if they do occur.
+All of this is integrated into the patient's overall uterine cancer treatment plan, with personalized support for the patient and her family.

 Immunotherapy drugs are designed to stimulate the immune system to help it work better or by making cancer cells easier to recognize, exposing them to a potential attack.

 Checkpoint inhibitors work by blocking receptors that allow cancer cells to disguise themselves from the immune system.
 The U.S. Food and Drug Administration (FDA) has approved a checkpoint inhibitor drug to treat patients with inoperable metastatic endometrial cancer with genetic features called microsatellite instability-high (MSI-H) or mismatch repair deficiency (dMMR).
-These features may make it difficult for DNA in some cells to repair itself, which could lead to uncontrolled cell growth that produces tumors.MSI-H and dMMR may be found in patients with Lynch syndrome, a condition that elevates the risk for some cancers, including endometrial cancer.
+These features may make it difficult for DNA in some cells to repair itself, which could lead to uncontrolled cell growth that produces tumors.MSI-H and dMMR may be found in patients with Lynch syndrome, a condition that elevates the risk for some cancers, including endometrial cancer, the most common type of uterine cancer.

 Immunotherapy may not be used to treat all patients, and in some cases, it may only be used when other treatments, such as chemotherapy, are not producing positive results.
 In some cases, immunotherapy drugs may be used in combination with other cancer treatments, such as surgery.

-We use a highly targeted form of radiation therapy to treat uterine cancer, along with other innovative treatments, like chemotherapy and hormone therapy, to fight against the growth of new cancer cells.
+A highly targeted form of radiation therapy may be used to treat uterine cancer, along with other innovative treatments, like chemotherapy and hormone therapy, to fight against the growth of new cancer cells.

 By focusing the radiation directly on the tumor or tumor bed, these therapies reduce the risk of developing common radiation side effects, including issues related to gastrointestinal and sexual function.